hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/2-mutation-cache.md

 ```
 Add finally cache.write will update the cache.

-To summaries the above code will follow :
+To summarize the above code it follows that :

-1. It looks at the `id` and `__typename` of the mutation response
+1. It looks at the `id` and `__typename` of the mutation response.
 2. It looks for the objects in the cache that have `id` and `__typename` similar to the ones in the mutation response.
-3. If there is a match, it updates the cache with the data from the mutation response
+3. If there is a match, it updates the cache with the data from the mutation response.